Building a continuous benchmarking ecosystem in bioinformatics: Long-term software reproducibility and data preservation

 \section{Long-term software reproducibility and data preservation}

 Software plays an important role in the current scientific landscape \cite{Howison2015-rc}, since it is widely used throughout the scientific process, including data collection, simulation, analysis and reporting.
-Researchers are encouraged to publish their data and code to enhance transparency and reproducibility in their work.
-Ideally, this would increase benchmark (software) reuse by the wider scientific community.
-In practice, however, it is sometimes easier to develop new code than to reuse existing software \cite{Trisovic2022-ol}.
-This leads to the phenomenon of `academic abandonware', where projects are forgotten in code repositories, exacerbating the reproducibility crisis in research; one of the noted challenges in benchmarking was the lack of extensible frameworks \cite{Sonrel2023-te}.
-A common reason for abandoned projects is their failure to adhere to the FAIR (Findable, Accessible, Interoperable, Reusable) principles \cite{Wilkinson2016-bh}.
-Another common cause is the life cycle inherent to academic practice: after delivering a research output, there are often no resources to maintain a software package in the longer term; left alone, the likelihood of a particular library compiling or being able to run after 5-10 years will drastically decrease.
+Even if open sourced, however, it is sometimes easier to develop new code than to reuse existing software \cite{Trisovic2022-ol}.
+This leads to the phenomenon of `academic abandonware', where projects are forgotten in code repositories and not maintained after delivering a research output.

-Operational costs are given by the expected compute and storage requirements.
-In the context of benchmarking, predicting CPU and memory usage is challenging.
-The methods under evaluation typically have variable computational demands.
-Benchmark designers could impose resource limits, thereby evaluating the methods under different constraints.
+Operational costs of benchmarks are given by the expected compute and storage requirements.
+In the context of benchmarking, methods under evaluation typically have variable computational demands.
+Benchmark designers could impose resource limits, thereby evaluating the methods under constraints.
 Storage costs, on the other hand, are more predictable and can be directly influenced by design decisions of the benchmark (e.g., low retention for re-generatable artifacts, `cold storage' for code archives and software, external data stores such as Zenodo for method performance artifacts, CernVM-FS for reusable software).